jhwaffles/jhwaffles.github.io/posts/batch_evolution.md

 What are some use cases?
 Let's say we have an established process that we are running periodically.
 As we generate data from runs, we establish a "Golden Batch" trajectory - or how a run is supposed to trend.
 What's 'normal' for a 'good' batch?
 How do we tell if a batch in-progress is behaving 'normally' or deviating?
 Crucially, if it is deviating, can we diagnose it early enough to intervene, or do we have enough evidence to 'scrap' the batch immediately, **saving time and costs**?
 We can answer all of these with batch evolution modeling!
 Existing software (SIMCA) lets you do this - here I implement this in Python.

-Data and code as well as reference literatures can be found on Github.
+Data and code as well as reference literatures can be found on my [Github](https://github.com/jhwaffles/batch_evolution_modeling).

 ## Introduction